allyelvis/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 [//]: # (title: Work with data sources in Kotlin Notebooks)

-Simple guide how to start working data sources with Kotlin Notebooks.
+Simple guide how to start working data sources with Kotlin notebooks.

 ## Before you start